giathyex/W11UU/README.md

 - Updates received from Windows Update in Settings can be downloaded manually from [Microsoft Update Catalog](https://catalog.update.microsoft.com) in .msu file format.
 - Windows always have a so-called "Windows Update Standalone Installer", or wusa.exe to install .msu updates without a network connection, commonly used for business computers and specialized industrial computers.

 By knowing those two, it is completely possible to download any Cumulative Update and install it on Windows 11 without any additional tools.
-This tool just automates that process by parsing the HTML at Microsoft's website to determine which updates to download in the Microsoft Update Catalog and then using Chrissy LeMaire's Powershell script (trimmed and tweaked) to download.
+This tool just automates that process by parsing the HTML at Microsoft's website to determine which updates to download in the Microsoft Update Catalog.
+Then it will use Chrissy LeMaire's Powershell script (trimmed and tweaked) to download the update.
 Finally, call wusa.exe to install the downloaded update.

 Still under development and hasn't been tested under a good amount of circumstances.
 ISO download and install for Feature Update with be integrated soon.
 Feel free to use my code and create whatever you like.
 Together we can fight against the giants that force us to do what they think is right.